systemli/userli/hugo/content/installation/webserver.md

 +++
-title = "Webserver"
-description = ""
+title = "Webserver configuration" description = ""
-weight = 7
+weight = 5
 +++

-Userli has to be installed like an other Symfony application.
+Userli has to be installed like any other [Symfony application](https://symfony.com/doc/current/setup/web_server_configuration.html).
 <!--more-->

 Below, you'll find some example configurations for webservers.